alexnask/rock-dev/chapters/1-rock_structure.md

 It is written in a PEG dialect called [greg](https://github.com/ooc-lang/greg).
 To build nagaqueen, you will need greg in your PATH.

-If your nagauqeen folder sits alongside your rock folder, than you can directly use `make grammar` in your rock folder to generate a new version of nagaqueen and copy it in rock.
+If your nagaqueen folder sits alongside your rock folder, than you can directly use `make grammar` in your rock folder to generate a new version of nagaqueen and copy it in rock.

 Otherwise, use `greg /path/to/nagaqueen/grammar/nagaqueen.leg > NagaQueen.c` and `cp NagaQueen.c /path/to/rock/source/rock/frontend/NagaQueen.c`.